asterics/AsTeRICS-Grid/docs/documentation_user/05_actions.md

 #### Example use cases

-* Creating a remote control for a TV by sending Infrared commands to Open Source microcontroller [Puck.js](https://www.puck-js.com/).
-The commands can be directly copied from [puckmote](https://asterics.github.io/puckmote/) (online remote control database).
+* Creating a remote control for a TV by sending Infrared commands to the Open Source microcontroller [Puck.js](https://www.puck-js.com/).
+The commands can be directly copied from the [puckmote](https://asterics.github.io/puckmote/) online remote control database.
 * Creating accessible battery-powered toys (e.g. soap bubble machine, disco light or duplo train)
 * Creating a mouse click or keyboard input using the button interface FABI or the mouth mouse FLipMouse.